How to Grow Broccoli: A Complete Guide for Bigger Harvests

 “My broccoli plants are tiny, but they’re already forming heads.
 What happened?”

-If your small broccoli plant is already making a head of broccoli, you’re not likely to ever get a large head of broccoli from that plant.
+If your small broccoli plant is making a head, you’re not going to get a large head of broccoli from that plant.
 Consider it a learning year and try again.

 “My broccoli plants were big and healthy, but they never formed a head of broccoli.”